Not-TNB/Minecraft-ALU/README.md

 <hr>

-## Step 6: Opcodes & Operation Selection
+## Step 6: Operation Selection Module & Operation Circuit Wiring

 At this stage all four crucial modules have been built; the adder, the subtractor, the incrementer and the decrementer.
 Before we hook up these four circuits to our input board, we must first design a system which ensures the inputs $A$ and $B$ flow only to the correct module depending on the opcode input $O_p$.
 My idea was to have the inputs branch out into four lines, each line going to one of the four operation circuits.
 For each of the four lines, the signal will only pass through to the operation circuit if this happens to be the operation selected by $O_p$.